Database scalability: Contention

 Fully exploiting a hardware configuration requires a variety of locking techniques, ranging from locking an entire database to entire tables to disk blocks to individual table rows.
 The appropriate lock granularity depends on the workload.
 The smaller the object that is locked, the less the chance of database requests blocking each other, while the hardware idles.
 Typically row locks are necessary to support high volume transaction processing applications at the cost of processing overhead to manage the larger number of locks.

 Further, some systems ensure that a query sees a time-consistent view of the database by locking data that a query is examining to prevent an update from modifying it, stalling work.
 Alternatively, some databases use multi-version read consistency to avoid (blocking) read locks while still providing consistent query results.

 Another potential bottleneck can occur in some systems when many requests attempt to access the same data at the same time.
 For example, in OLTP systems, many transactions may attempt to insert data into the same table at the same time.
 In a shared nothing system, at any given moment, all such inserts are processed by the single server that manages that partition (shard) of the table, possibly overwhelming it, while the rest of the system has little to do.
 Many such tables use a sequence number as their primary key that increases for each new inserted row.
 The index for that key can also experience contention (overheat) as it processes those inserts.
 One solution for this is to reverse the digits of the primary key.
 This spreads the inserts into both the table and the key across multiple parts of the database.

 Partitioning

 A basic technique is to split large tables into multiple partitions based on ranges of values in a key field.
 For example, the data for each year could be held on a separate disk drive or on a separate computer.
 Partitioning removes limits on the sizes of a single table.

 Replication

-Replicated databases maintain copies of tables or databases on multiple computers.
-This scaling technique is particularly convenient for seldom or never-updated data, such as transaction history or tax tables.
+Replicated databases maintain copies of tables or entire databases across multiple computers.
+This scaling technique is particularly useful for data that is rarely or never updated, such as transaction histories or tax tables.